 - Providing optional overall guidelines for those considering stepping up to provide funding help for independent news media during the coronavirus crisis.

-INERC’s ambition is to help guide tens and hopefully hundreds of millions of US dollars to those independent news media around the world who need the help the most in this difficult situation during the coronavirus crisis.
+INERC’s ambition was to help guide tens and hopefully hundreds of millions of US dollars to those independent news media around the world who need the help the most in this difficult situation during the coronavirus crisis.

 We hope that this temporary collaboration will also inform and support the creation of the International Fund for Public Interest Media (IFPIM) that Luminate and others are working to set up to provide more long-term structure for channelling funding from development agencies, philanthropic donors and platform companies to independent journalism across the world in a way that protects news media’s editorial independence.
-The founding members have initiated INERC on the basis of long-running conversations in informal advisory conversations around the IFPIM and hope other funders will join the coordination effort.
-Here's how INERC will operate:
+The founding members initiated INERC on the basis of long-running conversations in informal advisory conversations around the IFPIM and hope other funders will join the coordination effort.
+Here's how INERC operated:

-All data will be confidential and only accessible to researchers at the Reuters Institute, all findings only presented in a fully anonymised and aggregate way.
+All data are confidential and only accessible to researchers at the Reuters Institute, all findings only presented in a fully anonymised and aggregate way.
 If respondents provide us with explicit permission at the end of the survey, we will share their contact information and what kinds of help they would find beneficial with INERC group members, but nothing else is shared.
 The survey is for data collection, not a funding application, and all funding decisions are made by individual INERC members.